Types of Mailboxes In Exchange 2016 / 2013 / 2010 & How to Use Them

 Recovering Corrupt and Deleted Data from Exchange Server

-If corruption issues arise in mailboxes stored in Exchange Database then either use Inbuilt Utility of Exchange know as Eseutil or use Automated Solution to repair EDB File .
-The software used to repair different type of corruption issues occurs in Exchange files.
+If corruption issues arise in mailboxes stored in Exchange Database then either use Inbuilt Utility of Exchange know as Eseutil or use Automated solution i.e. SysTools Exchange Recovery Software that easily repair EDB File and mailboxes without using any New-MailboxRepairRequest cmdlet The software used to repair different type of corruption issues occurs in Exchange files.
 Permanently deleted data can be also retrieved with this program.

 In the above section, we discussed different types of mailboxes in Exchange 2010/ 2013 and 2016 environment.
 According to the different working situation, we create mailboxes and assign to users.
 Different Mailboxes such as User Mailbox, Linked mailbox, shared mailbox, room, equipment mailbox, and Arbitration Mailbox used in Exchange 2010/ 2013 and 2016 environment.
 We also discuss Retention policy & Mailbox Size Storage of mailboxes and use automated solution offered by SysTools to repair mailboxes due to corruption issues stored in Dismounted EDB File format.